selimgomri/membership/README.md

 # Membership
-Membership, a new project from Chester-le-Street ASC aims to make swimming club management simpler.
-It is not currently available under an open-source license, though will eventually be.
+Membership, a new project from [Chester-le-Street ASC](https://www.chesterlestreetasc.co.uk/) aims to make swimming club management simpler.
+It is available under the Apache open-source license, so you are free to use our code in any way possible.

 This product is still under active development, and will launch in the future.
+We have however launched trials with some of our members, using release v0.2.

 If you install this application on your own server, you must set up the SQL database tables yourself.
 You will need to modify the `config-template.php` file to connect to your database and rename it `config.php`.